 I used to autocross a lot until I started wheel to wheel racing.
 Autocross is more available, cheaper and much less demanding on resources.
-It may not be as exhilarating as racing but it is a great way to learn and practice car control, hang out with gearheads and in my case, test the Lotus.
+It may not be as exhilarating as racing; but it is a great way to learn and practice car control, hang out with gearheads and in my case … finally test the Lotus.

 I finished the Lotus a while ago but haven’t really done anything with it so I decided to attend the Mid-South SCCA event in June to shake it down.
-This would be my third event in a row after after racing 944 Spec at NOLA and Road Atlanta and quite a nice change of pace.
-Also my first autocross in over 2 years.
+This would be my third event in a row after racing 944 Spec at NOLA and Road Atlanta.
+Quite a nice change of pace and also my first autocross in over 2 years.

 Can the Lotus Elise survive an easy test day?

 The short answer is no. The car rode on the trailer to the venue great.
-Rolled off the trailer with easy.
+Rolled off the trailer with ease.
 Drove around the parking lot with purpose.
-Waited in line for the first run like a champ and then…promptly started puking coolant when it was go time.
+Waited in line for the first run like a champ and then … promptly started puking coolant when it was go time.

 The whole scenario went like this:

 Turns out I had lost a coolant cap and was pouring coolant out the block.
 The engine didn’t overheat so I drove the car over to the side lot.
 In the process, I did manage to put just enough slippery coolant on the start line to give everyone a little extra wheel spin on launch.

 At the end of the above video, I park the Elise in front of quite a unique car.
 A Caterham (Lotus) 7.
 These cars come in so many different configurations that I won’t get too detailed on specs.
 I was told it ran roughly 130 hp and weight 1000lbs.
 A giant go-kart.